gomoob/oauth.js/README.md

         parseErrorFn : function(xMLHttpRequest) {
             // Parse errors returned from server side to know if they must imply OAuth 2.0 Access Token reniewal or
             // refresh
-        },
-        defaultLoginCb : function() {
-            // Called just after a 'login' is successful (i.e a valid OAuth 2.0 Access Token is retrieved) }
         }
+    }
 );
 ```

-The OAuth.JS client requires 5 parameters described in the following sub-sections.
+The OAuth.JS client requires 4 parameters described in the following sub-sections.

 ### `clientId`